clarkwinkelmann/clarkwinkelmann.com/flasum-services.md

 - User tags can be migrated as Flarum tags (categories) if you want.
 User tags are not supported in Flarum
 - Mentions will only be kept if they use a `@username` syntax
 - Only emojis in Unicode or [shortcode](https://emoji.codes/) syntax will be imported
+- Passwords won't be imported.
+Your users will have to define a new one through the "forgot password" feature of Flarum
 - File/image attachment, polls, karma and other things are not supported by Flarum and therefore won't be imported (see below for options)

 I'm also not providing any url redirect tool.